jbettmann/myFlix-Angular-client/README.md

 - Allows users to view details about movies, genres and directors
 - Users are able to update or delete their profile
 - Users are able to add/remove movies to their list of favorites

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding